 There were also some other big wins of the tournament that should be highlighted.
 It was interesting the amount of big people we lost early.
 For instance, No. 4 seed Stefanos Tsitsipas lost in the first round to qualifier Daniel Elahi Galan, and No. 10 seed Taylor Fritz lost to qualifier Brandon Holt, a player who had never played in a professional tournament before.
 It wouldn’t be a good tournament if there weren’t any upsets, so it is always interesting to see them happen.
 One of the most thrilling matches of the tournament was between Carlos Alcaraz and Jannik Sinner.
 Sinner was my original choice to win the tournament and even though he lost this match in the quarterfinals, I can’t say I am disappointed in him.
 He truly put up a fight.
 This match lasted over five hours, ended at three in the morning and it was impossible to tell throughout the match who was going to win.
 It is matches like these that make tennis such a fascinating sport.

 Now on to the women.
 This side of the tournament ended with No. 1 seed Iga Swiatek defeating No. 5 seed Ons Jabeur.
 This is Swiatek’s third Grand Slam and her second one this year.
 However, this is her first time winning the U.S. Open.
-Her previous Grand Slam wins were French Opens and people mostly saw her as a clay court specialist, but she has now proven that she can succeed on hard courts.
-She is certainly living up to her seed.
+Her previous Grand Slam trophies came from the French Open and people mostly saw her as a clay court specialist, but she has now shown that she can succeed on hard courts.
 With Jabeur, even though she has still not won a Grand Slam, she certainly proved herself this tournament and it was easy to see that she can be a tough player.
-It is clear that she is going to get that Grand Slam win one day.
-The question is not if, but when.
+Clearly, Jabeur will get that Grand Slam victory one day.
 This is one of the rare finals in women’s tennis where both finalists were already seen as two of the best and were expected to do well.
-In recent women’s Grand Slams, it felt like anyone could make it to the top.
-However, these women showed why they are two of the best.
 It was very different from last year where Emma Radacanu won out of nowhere.
 Unfortunately, Radacanu could not recreate that magic this year.
 She lost in the first round to Alize Cornet, which brought Radacanu’s ranking down from 11 to 83.
 Is she a flash in the pan or can she bring herself back?
 Only time can tell.

 Another name that people were paying attention to this tournament was none other than Serena Williams.
 She has been a legend of the sport for decades and her career may be coming to an end soon.
 While she hasn’t made an official announcement, she has implied that she will be retiring soon.
 This means that this could be her last U.S. Open ever.
 This definitely put the focus on her for a while and brought out a lot of the crowds.
 While she seemed to do really well at first, including defeating No. 2 seed Anett Kontaveit, she was defeated in the third round by Ajla Tomljanovic.
 Williams put up a good fight and she showed why she will be remembered for years to come.